martinthomson/wpack-content/draft-thomson-wpack-content-origin.md

   sha-256=:v106/7c+/S7Gw2rTES3ZM+/tY8Thy//PqI4nWcFE8tg=:
 ~~~

-A successful state transfer would occur if the server indicated:
+A successful state transfer would occur if the response from the server
+included:

 ~~~
 Sec-Content-Origin: